 I'm still struggling with my bid list.
 First, I think it should be 10 posts no matter how it's going with lobbying.
 I'd go to more than 10 places so why shouldn't I put in 10 bids?
 I can only see having less if I wouldn't take a handshake from all 10 posts.
 This presents another problem because I can see myself bidding on 15 posts to make sure I get at least one decent handshake.
 I only get 10 bids so I have to cut my list.

 What do I pick?
-It isn't smart to only pick posts I want without regarding what posts are doing.
+It isn't smart to only pick posts I want regardless of what posts are doing.
 If some posts are unlikely to pick me then it'd be a wasted bid.
 However, they don't know what they really get until there's an accepted handshake.
 Someone they want could prefer somewhere else and their whole short list could be taken just like it could be for us.
 There's no guarantee on either side since anybody in the game can change their mind at the last minute.
 That's a bit disconcerting.
 How can we be 100% certain a bid is good or wasted?
 We can't.

 This is where the lobbying and getting info from posts becomes important but frustrating.
 I want to optimize my chances of going somewhere I want.
 I need to flesh out my viable options and pick the top 10 from that list.
 If I'm already on or in the running for a post's short list and I'm willing to serve there then it should definitely be on my bid list.